Alaska river ice breakup starts, residents brace for floods

-BETHEL, Alaska (AP) — Ice has broken up along an Alaska River as temperatures rose, forcing residents to prepare for possible flooding.
+BETHEL, Alaska — Ice has broken up along an Alaska River as temperatures rose, forcing residents to prepare for possible flooding.

 Ice broke up on the Kuskokwim River above the small community of Nikolai on April 21, KYUK-AM reported Wednesday.